wazuh/wazuh-documentation/source/getting-started/use-cases/active-response.rst

       <timeout>60</timeout>
     </active-response>

-In this case, rule ``100100`` is used to look for alerts where the source IP address is part of a well-known IP reputation database:
+In this case, rule ``100100`` is used to look for alerts where the source IP address is part of a well-known IP address reputation database:

   .. code-block:: xml